Frequently Asked Questions

 Office Hours: Mon – Fri, 8 AM – 4 PM

-How can I stay updated on construction?
+How can I stay updated on current or the future construction?

 Receiving progress reports and construction alerts on the Foothill Gold Line is easy.
 Register online here to begin receiving our project e-newsletter to your email.